srivats0603/Algos_Practice/README.md

 "merge_intervals.py" - Given a collection of intervals, merge all overlapping intervals.
 This implementation is slow and uses lot of memory, needs to be simplified.

+"missing_number.py" - Given a set of unique n-1 numbers from 0 to n, this algo identifies the missing number

 "multipy_string.py" - Given two integers in form of strings, this multiplies and returns an integer without explicit string to integer conversion.

 "remv_duplicates.py" - Given a sorted array, removes the duplicates in-place such that each element appear only once and returns the new length.